 We set for $J\subseteq \lra{1,\ldots,m}$ with $|J|=k+1$, $\delta_J=\sum_{\ell=1}^{k+1} (-1)^{\ell-1} \frac{\dr h}{\dr x_{j_\ell}} \dr x_{j_1}\wedge \dots\wedge\wh{\dr x_{j_\ell}}\wedge \dots\wedge\dr x_{j_{k+1}}$.

 We thus have $\w(\delta_J)=(\dd h\wedge\w)(\dr_{x_J})$.
 Let us prove that $\delta_J\in\derkxc$.
 We have:

 Since the codimension of $X$ is $k$ and $(h,f_1,\ldots,f_k)\subseteq \mc{I}_X$, the restriction of the previous determinant to $X$ is zero.
-Given that $\restriction{\beta_f}{Y}=0$, we have $\ov{(\beta_f\dd f_1\wedge\dots\wedge \dd f_k)(\delta_J)}=\ov{0}\in\mc{M}_C$.
+Given that ${\beta_f}|_{Y}=0$, we have $\ov{(\beta_f\dd f_1\wedge\dots\wedge \dd f_k)(\delta_J)}=\ov{0}\in\mc{M}_C$.
 Thus, $\delta_J\in\derkxc$.
 Since $\w(\delta_J)=(\dd h\wedge\w)(\dr_{x_J})$, we deduce that $\dd h\wedge\w\in\totofq{k+1}$ and $\mathrm{Hom}_{\co_S}\lrp{\derkxc,\Sigma}=\omkxc$. \end{proof}

-\begin{remar} By lemma~\ref{ci:lem:dual:toto} and proposition~\ref{nonci:prop:dualite:omkxc:derkxc}, if $C$ is a reduced complete intersection, we have the following perfect pairings between modules which all depend only on~$C$ and not on the choice of equations:
+\begin{remark} By lemma~\ref{ci:lem:dual:toto} and proposition~\ref{nonci:prop:dualite:omkxc:derkxc}, if $C$ is a reduced complete intersection, we have the following perfect pairings between modules which all depend only on~$C$ and not on the choice of equations: